 Your hairstyle if you do not take hair loss medications

 If you still wanted to have a hair transplant then the hairstyle and hairline you opt for in your hair transplant will need to take into account future hair loss and recession.
-So going for a mature hairline and hairstyle might suit you better.
+Planning for a mature hairline and hairstyle might suit you better.
 This means a hairline that is a higher up than your ideal hairline.
 This is beneficial for a number of reasons:

 - It will give you a hairline you can style in your own way